Inside Track - Dr Tim Peakman: A University for the future

 Please refer to the What's next at Leeds? webpage to find out how you can get involved as a member of staff, including events taking place in June and July.
 Im looking forward to meeting and hearing from many more colleagues through this process.

-In the autumn term there will be a structured consultation where people can submit their views.
+In the new year (2020) there will be a structured consultation where people can submit their views.

 What happens after consultation?Following consultation well move to phase four where we will finalise our compelling vision for the future development of the University, a clear articulation of strategic direction for the 2020s and, consistent with this work, a Strategic Plan for the period 2020 to 2025.